poooi/poi-server/public/update/en-US-beta.md

-## poi v7.7.0 changelog
+## poi v7.8.0 changelog
 ### Feature
-- Add Land Base Air Corps Support
+- [Windows] Add auto-update module for poi
+  - It's recommended to use installer of poi
+  - Linux and mac OS is not supported for now.
+- [Windows] [mac OS] Prefer to use system's flash player now.
-- Add AACI label on ship panel
+- Add a layout which web-view is on the bottom
+- Change `--debug` parameter to `--dev` / `-d` and `--debug-extra` is changed to `--dev-extra` / `--extra`
-- Add OASW label on ship panel
+- Add google analytics
-- Update map data
+- Auto update plugins is default setting now
+- Add new task `輸送船団護衛を強化せよ` to quest counting.

 ### Fix
-- Fix resource gathering on map
-- Fix double click issue on touch screen
-- Fix navigation on image drop
-- Fix fighter power calculate on slot size is 0
-- Fix countdown of senka and extra operation
+- Fix crash caused by loading dependencies out of poi
+- Fix resolution setting